Three Little Chickpeas

 Jump to Recipe·Print Recipe

-These overnight oats with frozen fruit are easy to make and work great for meal prep.
-Using frozen fruit is an easy way to always have everything on hand to make a healthy breakfast for busy mornings.
+These healthy overnight oats with frozen fruit are easy to make and perfect for meal prep.
+Oatmeal is a satisfying, nutritious, and budget-friendly plant-based breakfast.

 Jump to: